ska-telescope/ska-sdp-dataproduct-metadata/docs/src/index.rst

 SDP Data Product Metadata
 =========================

-The SDP Data Product Metadata is a python package which is designed to work for any data products.
+SDP Data Product Metadata is a Python package to record SKA-specific metadata alongside the data products.
+It creates metadata files containing:

-This package helps to ensure that it records SKA-specific metadata.
-It would inform about the following details:
+    - Execution block ID

-    - Relevant context data which is provided by the Observation Execution Tool (OET)
+    - The context of the execution block provided by the Observation Execution Tool (OET)
-    - Who created the data (including what software [versions] were used)
-    - What is the purpose of the data recorded
+    - The configuration of the processing block used to generate the data products
-    - When and where the data was recorded
-    - What kind of data it is
+    - A list of data product files with description and status

 .. toctree::
   :maxdepth: 1